Savour the season with these springtime escapes at Powerscourt Estate

 An ode to Christmas Eve mass, the festive season’s greatest social occasion

-Christmas carolling, a chat with your best friend from primary school who you only ever see at this mass and the chance of a sneaky pint afterwards – Christmas mass is the festive season’s greatest social occasion.
+Christmas carols, a chat with your best friend from primary school who you only ever see once a year and the chance of a sneaky pint afterwards – Christmas Eve mass is the festive season's greatest social occasion.

 For as long as I can remember, I have been primed and prepped to sing at Christmas Eve mass.